epjd/automated-lead-research-system/README.md

 A **3-stage agentic AI pipeline, built end-to-end on [n8n](https://n8n.io)**, that continuously monitors industry and regulatory sources, uses AI to spot and qualify high-value sales signals, and hands each qualified opportunity to the business's BD team with outreach content already drafted - ready to review, tweak, and send.

 **The problem it solves:** the business already has contact details for its target companies.
 What it *didn't* have was time - someone would otherwise have to manually check dozens of news sources and regulatory databases every day to catch new product launches and filings.
-This system does that watching automatically, so BD can **get ahead of the curve** and reach out the moment a relevant signal appears.
+This system does that watching automatically, so Business Development (BD) can **get ahead of the curve** and reach out the moment a relevant signal appears.

 **Human in the loop by design:** the pipeline automates the tedious part - monitoring, qualification, and drafting - but stops short of contacting anyone.
 Every qualified lead lands in a BD reviewer's inbox, where a person checks the signal, edits the drafted content, and decides whether to pursue.